 False sex abuse claims against priests — while rare — can hurt real victims and innocent clergy, experts say

-The sexual abuse supposedly occurred in 2003 at St. Agatha Catholic Church on the city’s West Side.
+CHICAGO — The sexual abuse supposedly occurred in 2003 at St. Agatha Catholic Church on Chicago’s West Side.

 Accuser “John Doe” claimed in court documents that as a young boy he had been sexually assaulted multiple times during the after-school SAFE program by Daniel McCormack, a defrocked Chicago priest who pleaded guilty in 2007 to sexually abusing five children while serving at St. Agatha’s parish.